 - A constant craving to achieve something better

 - Fear of losing personal and financial independence

 How Do I Know If I Have Commitment Issues?

+Now that we have addressed the “what does it mean to have commitment issues in a relationship” question, let’s help you understand if there is a slight trace of commitment phobia in you.
 Do labels make you uncomfortable?
 Are you slightly surprised when someone calls you their boyfriend/girlfriend after a few dates?
 In general, do you have a hard time trusting people?
 If the answer to these questions is a yes, then you probably struggle with commitment.

 As Kranti explains, “Commitment issues aren’t just limited to romantic relationships.
 This behavior will spill over into other areas like friendships, work relationships, familial ties, and so on.
 People who fear commitment might suffer from social anxiety disorders and childhood experiences could exert considerable pressure on their adult life.”

 If you exhibit the signs of commitment issues, you will find yourself walking on eggshells in all equations.
 Consequently, you will struggle with being your most authentic self.
 Let’s understand this better with an example.
 Julie was raised by a toxic mother and this left her with a lot of emotional baggage.